jgoyvaerts/TwitchAPIGo/README.md

 An API library for the Twitch API v3 written in Go.

-Should be mostly complete, let me know if something is missing and then I can add it (or feel free to create a pull request).
+Should be mostly complete, let me know if something is missing and I can add it (or feel free to create a pull request).

 ## Installation